alex431/Facebook-Stock-Analysis/README.md

 <dd>This notebook builds a pivot table of monthly stock averages and outputs it to a csv file.</dd>

 <dt>Effects on Facebook Stocks</dt>
 <dd>This notebook merges the pivot tables built from the Data Breach Analysis and Facebook Stock Analysis notebooks.
-Then it outputs the merged data to a csv file.</dd>
+Then, it outputs the merged data to a csv file.</dd>

 <dt>Looker Studio</dt>
 <dd>The dynamic visualization tool that I utilized to construct an interactive dashboard of the data.
 There is a link under the data section.</dd>